siran/writing/posts/_drafts/Maxwell Electromagnetism as the Minimal Dynamics of Divergence-Free Energy Flow.md

 - curl is a vector operator,
 - divergence-free fields admit circulation,
-- knots and linked structures cannot be untied continuously.
+- knots and linked structures cannot be undone continuously.

-This is why electromagnetic stability, circulation, and topology are inherently three-dimensional phenomena.
+This is why electromagnetic circulation and topological stability are inherently three-dimensional phenomena.

-In other dimensions, the structure changes fundamentally.

 ---